show_page.php1 : en02.jpg

 HISTORY: This horse was hirsute.

 HISTOPATHOLOGIC DESCRIPTION: Pituitary gland: Expanding the pars intermedia and compressing the moderately congested pars distalis is a 1.5 x 2cm, unencapsulated, well-circumscribed, multilobulated, densely cellular neoplasm composed of polygonal to piriform to fusiform neoplastic cells arranged in indistinct nests and packets supported by fine fibrovascular stroma.
 Frequently, cells palisade along the stroma and around blood vessels, forming pseudorosettes.
-Neoplastic cells have indistinct cell borders, a moderate amount of granular to microvacuolated, eosinophilic cytoplasm, and round to oval, antibasilar nuclei with coarsely stippled chromatin and 1 to 2 nucleoli.
+Neoplastic cells have indistinct cell borders, a moderate amount of granular to microvacuolated, eosinophilic cytoplasm, and round to oval nuclei with coarsely stippled chromatin and 1 to 2 nucleoli.
 Anisocytosis and anisokaryosis are mild to moderate, and mitotic figures average less than one per 2.37mm2.
-Multifocally within the periphery of the neoplasm, neoplastic cells form follicules up to 3mm in diameter that are lined by low cuboidal cells and filled with homogeneous, eosinophilic material (colloid) and scant cellular debris.
+Multifocally within the periphery of the neoplasm, neoplastic cells form follicles up to 3mm in diameter that are lined by low cuboidal cells and filled with homogeneous, eosinophilic material (colloid) and scant cellular debris.
 The pars nervosa contains numerous vacuoles up to 1mm in diameter (spongiosis) and rare, scattered hemosiderin-laden macrophages.

 MORPHOLOGIC DIAGNOSIS: Pituitary gland, pars intermedia: Adenoma, breed unspecified, equine.